-It is important to realize that VF mode uses more telemetry; the limit is \sim 68 cts/s, which includes the target flux and the full background from all chips.
+It is important to realize that VF mode uses more telemetry; the limit is ~ 68 cts/s, which includes the target flux and the full background from all chips.
 Check the calibration web page (http://cxc.harvard.edu/cal/Acis/Cal_prods/bkgrnd/current/background.html) for a discussion of background flares and the telemetry limit.
-In particular, review Section 1.3 of the memo "General discussion of the quiescent and flare components of the ACIS background" by M. Markevitch
+In particular, review Section 1.3 of the memo "General discussion of the quiescent and flare components of the ACIS background" by M. Markevitch.

-In order to reduce the total background rate and the likelihood of telemetry saturation, VF observations should consider using no more than 5 CCDs and an energy filter with a 12 keV upper cutoff.
-Starting from Cycle 11, the default upper energy cutoff has been decreased from 15 keV to 13 keV.
-But VF mode observers should consider reducing this threshold further to 12 keV.
+To reduce the total background rate and the likelihood of telemetry saturation, VF observations should consider using no more than 5 CCDs and an energy filter with a 12 keV upper cutoff.
+Starting with Cycle 11, the default upper energy cutoff has been decreased from 15 keV to 13 keV, but VF mode observers should consider reducing this threshold further to 12 keV.
 If the target is brighter than 5-10 cts/s, one has to take more drastic steps, such as turning off more chips or using Faint mode.
+Note that the CXC now encourages selection of 4 or fewer required CCDs if the science can be accomplished with 4 or fewer CCDs, and at most 5 CCDs can be selected as required.
+See Section 6.21.1 for more information on selection of required and optional CCDs.